melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 **Available Data**

 *Age and Length Data.*
-All 81 vermilion collected during the survey were aged and represent the most northern biological samples in the northern California model.
+All 81 vermilion rockfish collected during the survey were aged and represent the most northern biological samples in the northern California model.
 The available length compositions for males and females, 2010-2011, are shown in Figure
 \@ref(fig:len-data-ABRAMS-RESEARCH).

 ### SWFSC Groundfish Ecology Cruises
-D. Pearson (SWFSC, retired) conducted a series of groundfish surveys (hook-and-line and trawl) from 2003 - 2005 along the coast of California.
+Don Pearson (SWFSC, retired) conducted a series of groundfish surveys (hook-and-line and trawl) from 2003 - 2005 along the coast of California.
 Surveys were conducted onboard chartered commercial vessels and NOAA research vessels.